datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
-Often times, you’ll notice that data does not have consistent CASE.
-That is, some letters are lowercase and some are uppercase in an inconsistent way.
-The same value with different cases will appear as two separate rows within our report.
-In most cases, these should be grouped into the same row.
-We can use the UPPER, LOWER, or in some cases PROPER functions to convert the case of all string values to be consistent.
-A best practice is to have all strings be either UPPER or LOWER if you feel cases may be inconsistent.
+A common occurrence is inconsistent case among values.
+In this example, we have the US split up into two rows, one for upper case and one for lower.
+We can use the UPPER or LOWER function to solve this one.
+In general, common practice is to ensure all strings have the same case with one of these functions, assuming values of different cases should be treated the same.

 ---